DanielHashmi/DanielHashmi/README.md

 Thinking to transform the world 😂

-> Peace was never an option LoL 🤷‍♂️
+> Peace was never an option 🤷‍♂️

 🛠️ **Weapons**